ganskef/MoCuishle/README.md

 ## Trouble Shooting

-* I had some problems with more recent versions of Java and Maven while testing macOS and Windows.
-I'm working on it.
+* I had some problems with more recent versions of *Java* and *Maven* while testing *macOS* and *Windows*.
+I'm working on it (see: [#5](https://github.com/ganskef/MoCuishle/issues/5).
 Please use the given versions at the moment.
-Double check using a JDK instead a JRE.
+Double check using an *OpenJDK* instead of a *JDK* or *JRE* and a [Previous Stable 3.8.x Release](https://maven.apache.org/download.cgi?.#previous-stable-3-8-x-release) of *Maven*.
 * I had test failures on macOS and Windows, try `mvn clean install -DskipTests`.
 I'm working on it.
-* You have to be an administrative user in macOS, maybe Windows too to install the browser certificate as a trusted certificate agency.
-If not, You could use a Mozilla browser to install it.
+* You have to be an administrative user in *macOS*, maybe *Windows* too to install the browser certificate as a trusted certificate agency.
+If not, You could use a *Mozilla* browser to install it.
-* Native Host Messaging (browser extension starts the Java application) won't work with new installed unpacked extension in Chrome browsers.
+* *Native Host Messaging* (browser extension starts the *Java* application) won't work with new installed unpacked extension in *Chrome* browsers.
 I'm working on it, see: [#7](https://github.com/ganskef/MoCuishle/issues/7).

 This is not as simple like the [early days](https://ganskef.github.io/MoCuishle/#!2016-09-26-mocuishle.md#The_vision_-_Ideas_behind), but I'm working on it.